redhat-developer/vscode-didact/create_extension/first-tutorial.didact.md

 ## Further Information

 * For more about Markdown formatting, check out the [Markdown Guide](https://www.markdownguide.org/)
-* For more about Didact, check out [the VSCode Didact](https://github.com/redhat-developer/vscode-didact/blob/master/README.md)
+* For more about Didact, check out [the VSCode Didact readme](https://github.com/redhat-developer/vscode-didact/blob/master/README.md)